 For thous of different faiths, each is in heart a man

-1870: An article published today entitled “Prophetic Disraeli” reviewed “Lothair,” the first novel published by Benjamin Disraeli after he became Prime Minister and discusses the as yet untitled sequel that includes several Jewish characters and themes.
+1870: “Prophetic Disraeli” published today provided a review of “Lothair,” the first novel published by Benjamin Disraeli after he became Prime Minister and discusses the as yet untitled sequel that includes several Jewish characters and themes.

-1878: Lucien Levy, who took his own life for reasons which are still not clear, is to be buried today at New York’s Salem Fields Cemetery with services provided by Mishkan Israel, the congregation to which the family belongs.
-Survivors include his widow, brother Henry and a sister, Mrs. Henry Block, all of New York City.
+1878: Lucien Levys, who took his own life for reasons which are still not clear, is to be buried today at New York’s Salem Fields Cemetery with services provided by Mishkan Israel, the congregation to which the family belongs.
+Survivors include his widow, a brother, Henry and a sister, Mrs. Henry Block, all of New York City.

 1880: It was reported today that there are approximately 500,000 Jews living in Morocco most of whom are descendants of Jews who were exiled from Europe during the Middle Ages.
 They “are oppressed, hated degraded and persecuted” in Morocco in a fashion worse “than in any other country.”
 The Jews work in “various arts and trades” displaying “the ingenuity, pliability and tenacity of their race.”